N-yokoya/Quiz/README.md

 # Quiz
-Purpose: To make children be interested in EV.
+To make children be interested in EV.
-Completed? : Not but comfirmd to be built
+10 quiz about EV